Skip to Content

 How to remove epoxy from concrete before it cures

-If you have been using a product like Loctite Epoxy Extra Time, you should remove it before the glue hardens.
+If you have been using a product like Loctite Epoxy Clear Multi-Purpose, you should remove it before the glue hardens.
 Uncured epoxy is softer than cured epoxy, which means it is easier to remove.

 Select and test.
 You can use acetone or isopropyl alcohol, but test it on your substrate before applying it to your project.
 If you choose acetone, handle it carefully because it is highly flammable.